AndryRafam/Chinook/README.md

 Chinook is a random encryption program; based on Blowfish (Symmetric key block Cipher), Spritz (variant of ARC4); VMPC (Variably Modified Permutation Composition) and RC4A; and also three hash function SHA-256, SHA-384 and SHA-512.
 The program also goes with a salt function which adds extra bits at the end of the clear message, in order to reduce the risk of collision.

-# Files included
+# Folder included
-- Randomize folder
+- Tools folder
 - Cipher folder
-- Print folder
-- Main folder
+- Test folder (Contains automated testing / Main program)
 - Header folder
-- Makefile

 # How to run on Linux (Debian / Ubuntu)
 - 1) Upload the program